Bachelor of Arts in Journalism and Content Creation

 Select 2 writing classes from JOUR 3716, JOUR 3717, JOUR 3731L, JOUR 3757, JOUR 3759, JOUR 3769 *these must differ from courses selected in CORE

-Introduction to Public, Professional and Technical Writing
+Introduction to Professional Writing

 Copyediting